bohoffi/ngx-localstorage/README.md

 - `key?: string`: specify a key to store the value; if omitted the property name will be used
 - `prefix?: string`: specify a prefix to store the value; if omitted the modules default prefix will be used
 - `storage?: Storage`: specifies the storage type; falls back to localstorage if omitted
+- `delimiter?: string`: specifies the delimiter; falls back to '_' if omitted
 - `nullTransformer?: () => any`: Used to transform null values received from storage.

 ##### Example